marxanweb/general/documentation/docs_user.md

 <img src='images/window_planning_units.png' title='Planning grids window' class='docsImage'>

 At the bottom of the planning grids window is a toolbar that allows you to manage planning grids.
 These tools are described in the following sections.
+To preview an individual planning grid on a map click on the ellipsis button on the righe hand side of the table.

 ### Managing planning grids
 Planning grids can be created, imported and deleted using the tools in the planning grids window.
 Not all tools are available for all roles.
 For more information see [Roles](#roles).